sehtab/GENESIS/README.md

 ## This is project GENESIS.

-This repo is dedicated for multidiscipliner contents.
+This repo is dedicated for multidisciplinery contents.